Easy Driftwood Finish Effect-Mirror Frame Makeover

 Now you have to decide what colors you want to add.
 I went with another layer of brown, and then I mixed some of the charcoal with white to make gray and added another layer once the previous was dry.

-Once the paint was dry, I sealed it with a coat of clear wax and buffed after 10 min or so.
+Once the paint was dry, I sealed it with a coat of clear wax and buffed it 10 min or so.
 After it dried, it went back on the wall.

 Subscribe To My FREE DIY Newsletter!